ToposInstitute/RelationalThinking-Book/chp4-graph-relationships.md

 :width: 800px
 :align: center
 ```
+We call this a "graph morphism", a way of stuffing one graph inside of another that allows for the merging together of vertices/arrows.
+(Injections are just a special case of graph morphisms that don't collapse any of the graph components).

-It may seem like collapsing parts of the directed graph this way would be an undesriable thing to do.
+It may seem like collapsing parts of the directed graph this way would be an undesirable thing to do.
 After all, we have to be so careful about _breaking_ a graph, which would violate our `DANGLING EDGE CONDITION` and ruin any underlying model.
 Doesn't crushing our graph pose a similar risk?

 It turns out that merging graph components is different from breaking them apart.
 Under the right circumstances, merging parts of a graph won't actually pose any danger to the integrity underlying model.